amigavision/amigavision.github.io/best.md

 ## Raspberry Pi 5

 The Raspberry Pi 5 represents the first Pi model that is genuinely fast enough to emulate the Amiga at acceptable speeds.
-This includes its derivatives: Raspberry Pi 500, 500+ and CM5.
+This also includes its derivatives: Raspberry Pi 500, 500+ *&* CM5.

 Note that “fast enough” here refers to raw CPU performance, not cycle accuracy or timing fidelity.